Employee Provident Fund (EPF)

 - Provide establishment details: Name and address of your employer.

-- Fill in your personal information: Name, address, PIN code, country, phone number, and email ID.
+- Fill in your personal information: Like your name, address, PIN code, country, phone number, and email.

 - Select the grievance category: Choose from withdrawal issues, account transfer delays, pension-related concerns, or other EPF-related matters using the drop-down menu.